 “Better we don’t have kids!”
-He said again in vehemence that startled his grief-stricken wife.
+He said again in a vehemence that startled his grief-stricken wife.
 “They are unwelcome on this earth that is full of ruthless people.
 They must not suffer these brutalities.
-But we must live…we must suffer…we must watch how brutally they demolish this forest that has been existing for centuries.
+But we must live…we must suffer…we must watch how brutally they destroy this forest that has been existing for centuries.
 Known surrounding will disappear soon to make us feel what was the world all about we’d witnessed!
 Memories too will fade soon…must we wait the death sitting on this barren land…”

-Adam held close her ignorant wife and sobbed.
+Adam held close his ignorant wife and sobbed.
 The dark shrouded the jungle in its silent pace.
 Unaware of its destiny, sinless animal-kind was awakening in the glens and in deep woods.
 Birds were still busy building their nests while singing the songs of life.
 Trees, bushes and creepers were busy adjusting with the change of guard of the time.
 Every being together was giving the meaning to the existence of the forest.
 An eternal music of survival was echoing from every quarter.

 The witless man, Adam, kept on weeping incessantly burying his head over his wife’s shoulder.